Move over Tom Daley! Cetaceans are real diving champions

 It’s true our distant cousin the Cetaceans truly are the best divers around!
 (Image credit; WikiCommons)

-Sounds impressive right?
-But how is it that these animals can dive for so long without getting ill?
-Us humans can dive for long periods of time with the aid of machines and compressed air tanks; cetaceans need air to breathe too but they carry an air tank of sorts with them by having a storage molecule called myoglobin stores oxygen in the animal’s skeletal muscle releasing it when needed.
+Sounds impressive; but how is it that these animals can dive for so long without getting ill?
+Us humans can dive for long periods of time with the aid of machines and compressed air tanks; cetaceans need air to breathe too but they carry an air tank of sorts with them by having a storage molecule called myoglobin which stores oxygen in the animal’s skeletal muscle releasing it when needed.
 This method of storing breathable oxygen has it’s benefits; oxygen is a gas and will expand and contract when the pressure is changed, this doesn’t effect us on land where the pressure is fairly constant but under water pressure can be many times what it is on the land.
 Storing oxygen in solutions like myoglobin therefore protect cetaceans from dangerous effects caused by air expanding as they surface.

 But what about the Bends?
-Decompression sickness is an illness that effects thousands of budding and professional divers annually, it is caused by nitrogen from the air forming bubbles in blood when under pressure this can cause some serious health issues so in order to avoid any unnecessary injury injury divers have learned to ascend slowly.
-Cetaceans have also developed their own ways of avoiding bubble formation, they have compressible chests which help to an extent to prevent gasses in their blood as they have somewhere to store all the gas bubbles, but this alone isn’t just enough to explain their impressive abilities.
+Decompression sickness is an illness that effects thousands of budding and professional divers annually, it is caused by nitrogen and other gasses from the air forming bubbles in blood when under pressure this can cause some serious health issues so in order to avoid any unnecessary injury injury divers have learned to ascend slowly.
+Cetaceans have also developed their own ways of avoiding bubble formation, they have compressible chests which help to an extent to prevent gasses in their blood as they have somewhere to store all the gas bubbles, but this alone isn’t enough to explain their impressive abilities.
 They also have the ability to shut down air transfer across their lung alveoli when the depth is such that bubbles will begin to form, these two abilities make cetaceans feel at home in the deep sea.

 A nitrogen bubble caused by decompression sickness (Image credit; WikiCommons)